• Home

 Picture

-This highly nutritious and delicious soup is a vital component to any detox program.
-As a transitional food working up to a fast it is ideal.
-Rich in alkalizing vegetable such as carrots, cabbage, tomatoes, onions and garlic it helps detox the body without feeling like you are starving.
-Most Americans are undernourished and overfed.
-This soup helps pave the way to healthier eating by giving you a warm bowl of goodness to help you move past the S.A.D. addiction!
+Americans are undernourished and overfed.
+This soup paves the way to healthier eating by giving you a warm bowl of goodness to help you move past the S.A.D. addiction!

 This soup is a bit of a free for all with a basic foundational recipe to which you can add any leftover veggies you have that need using up!